 This is a very simple recipe, but it does require a little planning since it calls for strained ricotta cheese.
 Straining the ricotta the night before makes a big difference in the texture of the filling.
 You’ll need cheesecloth and a fine mesh strainer or colander.
 I place the strainer over a bowl and cover the top with plastic wrap, then set in the fridge overnight.
 Once this step is completed, the cannoli filling comes together in a snap.

 Personally, I don’t do a lot of deep frying, so I prefer to buy the shells premade.
-I’ve purchased these mini cannoli shells multiple times and have been satisfied with the quality.
-If you’d like a larger cannoli, Ferrara makes bigger cannoli shells that I would recommend as well.
+I’ve purchased Ferrara brand cannoli shells several times with great results.
+They offer a mini and regular size that I’ve linked to below the recipe.

 I like to dress up the premade cannoli shells by dipping the ends in chocolate and crushed pistachios.
 For this option, you’d just melt your choice of chocolate, dip the shells, sprinkle with pistachios, then let the chocolate set until firm to the touch.
 Be sure the chocolate is solid before filling.

 I had the opportunity to make about 200 cannolis for a local event last year.
 We did a tasting in advance and gave them a few different options to choose from.
 I generally make my filling with just ricotta cheese, but they preferred a smoother filling with the addition of mascarpone cheese.
 I’ve given options for both in the recipe.

 In the picture below, you can see the difference in size between the mini shells and the regular sized shells.
 If you’re making mini cannolis, you should be able to fill at least a dozen with this recipe.
 If you’re filling the regular sized canolli shells, you’ll get closer to six.

 Cannolis are the perfect end to an Italian meal.
 Have fun trying out different additions to this basic recipe!